Packaging is identity at shelf

 As we say – Packaging design is identity at shelf.

-Irma have two quite successful private label product lines.
+Irma has two quite successful private label product lines.
 However, there was a need for an easier distinction between the two lines – between good and better.
-The Irma customer is a little spoiled, as they are used to high quality products, deluxe urban supermarkets and lots of art, as Irma have a tradition of working together with local artists.
-Furthermore, Irma decided to expand the “Irma’s hverdag” product line significantly in order to attract new segments and meet more consumer needs.
+The Irma customer is a little spoiled, as they are used to high-quality products, deluxe urban supermarkets and lots of art, as Irma has a tradition of working together with local artists.
+Furthermore, Irma decided to expand the “Irma’s hverdag” product line significantly to attract new segments and meet more consumer needs.

-The “Irmas” product line is the visual identity manifestet in its packaging design.
+The “Irmas” product line is the visual identity manifested in its packaging design.
 Therefore, the curiosity in the brand is intensified through the use of colours in a modern expression.

-We have created a series of new icons helping the consumer navigate the growing market of products that are gluten-free, vegan, lactose-free, etc. The icons are designed in the same style as the Irma-girl in order to ensure a unified identity.
+We have created a series of new icons helping the consumer navigate the growing market of gluten-free, vegan, lactose-free products, etc. The icons are designed in the same style as the Irma-girl to ensure a unified identity.

 The “Irmas hverdag” packaging is kept white with colours at the bottom, always with the well-known, yet updated, Irma checker pattern.
-In this product line the photo style is kept more simplistic in nature, yet often graphic in its expression, creating interesting forms and patterns that shows the food inside the packaging.
+In this product line, the photo style is kept more simplistic in nature, yet often graphic in its expression, creating interesting forms and patterns that show the food inside the packaging.